 - Malaria is a life-threatening parasitic disease transmitted by mosquitoes.

 - Malaria is the leading cause of death in Uganda.In Uganda, 35,000 – 50,000 children under 5 die of malaria each year.
 Yet it is a preventable, treatable disease.

 - Without treatment, a child with acute malaria may die within 24 hours.

 - Malaria accounts for 40% of Ugandan public health expenditure, 30-50% of inpatient admissions, and up to 50% of outpatient visits in areas with high malaria transmission.

 - In industry and agriculture, malaria accounts for more than 50% of all man hours lost.
 This affects production and revenue for the industry, families and the nation.
 Malaria is therefore a leading cause not only of ill health and death in Uganda but also of poverty.

-Respiratory infection is the second-highest cause of death in children under 5 in Uganda.
+Respiratory diseases are the second-highest cause of death in children under 5 in Uganda.
 Twenty-one percent of all under-5 deaths in Uganda are due to respiratory infection.
 According to the Uganda Bureau of Statistics, early diagnosis and treatment with antibiotics can prevent a large proportion of deaths caused by respiratory infection.

-After malaria and respiratory infection, dysentery is the most prevalent cause of death in children under 5 in Uganda.
+Dysentery is another prevalent cause of death in children under 5 in Uganda.
 Seventeen percent of all under-5 deaths in Uganda are due to dehydration brought on by dysentery, even though dysentery can be easily treated with oral rehydration therapy.
 In the southwest region of Uganda, where Mbarara is located, only half of children with dysentery are currently treated by health providers.
 Holy Innocents Children’s Hospital now provides additional capacity to treat these children.